 3.2 Definitions specific to IEEE Std 802.11

-non-high-throughput (non-HT): A modifier meaning neither high throughput (HT) nor very high throughput (VHT).
+non-high-throughput (non-HT): A modifier meaning the logical combination of not high throughput (HT) and not very high throughput (VHT) and not high efficiency (HE).

 End of proposed changes.